Redabenmeradi/testpersons/README.md

 # DISCLAIMERS!
 **All test data is fetched from https://www.slumpa.net and is only intended for use in a test environment** **The generated password is created with a static, non-secure method using digits and letters only, and is not recommended for personal use!**

+# IMPORTANT!
+Thanks to money hoarding capitalist douchebags, running the compiled .exe file  Windows later releases will show a warning that "Windows defender protected you".
+This is due to all .exe files must be signed, and that costs money I'm not gonna pay...

+To get around this, click the "More info", then you can select "Run anyway".